 She is currently the principal investigator of the U.S. Department of Education Institute of Education Sciences-funded study to design a web-based teacher professional development program for literacy.
 She is a co-principal investigator on two National Science Foundation-funded projects evaluating the effects of an online coaching protocol she developed for enhancing early childhood teachers’ classroom practices and child outcomes.

-Gerde leads the online bachelor’s degree in early childhood education sponsored by the Great Plains Interactive Distance Education Alliance.
-Further, she is a co-director of the Early Language and Literacy Investigations Laboratory, a research group which is organized by faculty of Michigan State University, which engages both undergraduate and graduate students in various federally funded language and literacy-focused research projects.
+Gerde is the former co-director of the Early Language and Literacy Investigations Laboratory, a research group which is organized by faculty of Michigan State University, which engages both undergraduate and graduate students in various federally funded language and literacy-focused research projects.
 She teaches undergraduate courses in early childhood curriculum development and graduate courses in language and literacy development and prevention/intervention research.